timoniq/telegrinder/docs/tools/global_context.md

 # Global Context

-The `GlobalContext` class was created to store the context globally.
+The `GlobalContext` class was created to store context globally.

 `GlobalContext(ctx_name: str | None = None, /, **variables: Any | CtxVar[Any])`